 Adopt A Highway Program

-To learn more and Adopt A Highway, contact the Office of Beautification at 800-331-5864 or go online.
+To learn more and Adopt A Highway, contact the Office of Beautification at 800-331-5864 or visit the Adopt A Highway Program webpage.

 The Swat-A-Litterbug Program is an educational effort administered by the Office of Beautification Programs within the North Carolina Department of Transportation that allows for citizens to report littering by identifying the offender by their license plate number and then sending the offender a notice that they have been observed in the act of littering.

 Each citizen is asked to assist in an educational effort to ensure a cleaner and safer North Carolina roadway system.
-You may report a litterbug by contacting the Office of Beautification Programs at 800-331-5864 or online.
+You may report a litterbug by contacting the Office of Beautification Programs at 800-331-5864 or visiting the Swat-A-Litterbug Program webpage.

 Report Roadside Debris